ucsb-cs48/s20/_lab/lab01.md

   Don’t worry; your choice doesn’t prevent you from using the account with other languages later such as Ruby or Python

+**NOTE for folks with existing Heroku Accounts**: If you already have a Heroku account on the free tier from CS56, you might need to delete old apps to make space for new ones.
+There is a limit of five apps on the free tier of Heroku (unless/until you enter a credit card.)

 # Step 2: Install Heroku CLI (every team member)

 CLI stands for Command Line Interface.
 The Heroku CLI gives you the ability to